 The paper is divided into sections.
-Following a brief presentation of the adopted methodology, an overall picture is presented of agriculture, renewable energy and land grabbing in China and India and, by means of a correlation matrix, the impact that some macroeconomic variables have on the phenomenon of land rush have been described.
+Following a brief presentation of adopted methodology, an overall picture is presented of agriculture, renewable energy and land investment in China and India and, by means of a correlation matrix, the impact that some macroeconomic variables have on the phenomenon have been described.
 The findings and conclusions sum up our research.